EN DE

 Recalls and Technical Service Bulletins

 Contact a BMW dealer with the VIN to verify all recalls have been completed.
-The crankshaft sensor recall is particularly important for mid-2018 production.
-Early cars (pre-August 2017) should ideally have had fuel injectors updated to the superseded part number.
+The PCV warranty extension is particularly important as it can save significant repair costs on the valve cover assembly.

 Warranty Status